naturesdata/CorrelationProject/README.md

 ```
 bash jobs/col-types.sh
 ```
-This might take about a minute.
+(Estimated Time: 1 minute).
 The column types need to be known for the analysis because the type of each feature determines which statistical test to perform.
 We don't want to include the insignificant tests in the analysis.
 To determine significance, we first must obtain a Bonferroni corrected alpha.
 This alpha can be found by executing the following:
 ```
 bash jobs/bonferroni.sh
 ```
-This might take about a minute.
+(Estimated Time: 1 minute).
 This script corrects the original alpha value of 0.05 simply by dividing the original alpha by the total number of tests performed which is 355,229,668,828.
 The correlation script, due to its big O squared complexity and the large input size, needs to be split up among a total of 6,418 jobs.
 The inputs to those jobs are computed in a complicated manner and therefore are computed in their own script.
 Execute that script with the following command:
 ```
 bash jobs/col-comparison-inputs.sh
 ```
 ## Performing The Correlation Analysis <a name="header9"></a>
-This will create a CSV table containing the correct inputs for the correlation analysis ranging from job number 0 to job number 6417.
+This script will create a CSV table containing the correct inputs for the correlation analysis ranging from job number 0 to job number 6417.
 The correlation analysis script uses that CSV file and a given job number to get its inputs for a given job.
 Below is the command for running the correlation analysis for job 0.
 ```
 bash jobs/col-comparison-dict.sh data/data.csv data/col-comp-inputs.csv 0 4 comp-dicts
 ```
 *See Table 1 in the supplemental materials under "Correlation Analysis On The Entire Data Set" for resource usage information for this command.* The 0 argument in the above command refers to the job number.
 This same command must be ran for all job numbers all the way to 6417.
 All these jobs together perform a total of 355,229,668,828 statistical tests, each of which produces a p-value for a feature pair that’s compared.
 But only the comparisons with a p-value below the bonferroni threshold are stored.
 Every feature in the data set is compared to every other feature after all 6,418 jobs are complete.
 The output of each job is a mapping from the comparison pair (two headers) to the p-value obtained performing the correlation test between that pair of features.
 <br>
 The mappings that are output from these jobs will not all be the same size since different parts of the total set of comparisons had more significant comparisons than others.
-This means that some of the output files of the above 6,418 jobs will have different sizes than others, which will make determining resource allocation of future analysis difficult.
-This can be resolved by rearranging the file contents such that they all have approximately equal size by executing the following:
+So some of the output files of the above 6,418 jobs will have different sizes than others, which will make determining resource allocation of future analysis difficult.
+This issue can be resolved by rearranging the file contents such that they all have approximately equal size by executing the following:
 ```
 bash jobs/even-comp-dicts.sh data/comp-dicts 13200000
 ```